giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 ## Deleting persistent volumes

-The Reclaim Policy is set to `Delete`.
+The reclaim policy, which tells the cluster what to do with the volume after it has been released of its claim, is set to `Delete`.
 Thus, deleting the `PersistentVolume` resource will also delete the respective EBS volume.
 Similarly, by default if you delete a `PersistentVolumeClaim` resource, the respective `PersistentVolume` and EBS volume will get deleted.

-Note that deleting an application that is using persistent volumes might not automatically also delete its storage, so in most cases you will have to manually delete the `PersistentVolumeClaim` resources to clean up.
+Note that deleting a pod that is using persistent volumes might not automatically also delete its storage, so in most cases you will have to manually delete the `PersistentVolumeClaim` resources to clean up.

 ## Further reading